jjnguy/tech-careers-1.0-pair-programming/README.md

 Problems picked from here - https://adriann.github.io/programming_problems.html

 ## Beginner

 > Write a program that asks the user for a number n and prints the sum of the numbers 1 to n.

 Example: User provides 6.
 The program would calculate the sum - `1 + 2 + 3 + 4 + 5 + 6 = 21`

+Thoughts: Start with a hard-coded number and get the addition working.
+From there move to getting user input.

 ## Intermediate